 Napa Wrongful Death Lawyer

-I’m Ed Smith, a Napa Wrongful Death Lawyer.
-Finding out that someone you love has suddenly lost his or her life in an accident that could have been avoided is a gut-wrenching and often traumatic experience that, sadly, many Napa residents are faced with.
-For example, a head-on collision happens on Highway 29 just outside of the city on the way to American Canyon.
+Finding out that someone you love has suddenly been killed in an accident is a gut-wrenching and often traumatic experience that, sadly, many Napa residents face.
+For example, a head-on collision happens on Highway 29 just outside the city on the way to American Canyon.
 Reports state that a sedan and an SUV crashed into each other at South Kelly Road.
 Two of the people inside the SUV were fatally injured during the crash.
-Suddenly, with no warning, two entire families are faced with the devastating news of their loved one's death because of a potentially avoidable accident.Holding Negligent Parties Responsible for Wrongful Death Claims
+Suddenly, with no warning, two families face the devastating news of their loved one's death because of a potentially avoidable accident.

 - Hospital Bills: if your loved one received medical treatment in an emergency room or ambulance before losing his or her life, you could seek reimbursement for costs related to the procedure.